ethereumjs/ethereumjs-monorepo/packages/common/docs/classes/Common.md

 Returns a parameter for the current chain setup

-If the parameter is present in an EIP, the EIP always takes precendence.
+If the parameter is present in an EIP, the EIP always takes precedence.
 Otherwise the parameter if taken from the latest applied HF with a change on the respective parameter.